 Members were informed that in 2007, NHMRC undertook a systematic review of the evidence relating to the efficacy and safety of fluoride interventions, with emphasis upon those able to be delivered as a widespread public health initiative.
 The review was used to develop the NHMRC Public Statement: The Efficacy and Safety of Fluoridation (2007).

-The work that the committee would be responsible for involved NHMRC updating the body of evidence to include more recent studies and assess their relevance in the Australian context.
+The committee was responsible for working with NHMRC to update the body of evidence to include more recent studies since the 2006 review and assess their relevance in the Australian context.

 The Fluoride Reference Group was tasked with:

-- Considering the outcomes of this evaluation, and using these findings to:
+- Considering the outcomes of the evaluation, and using the findings to:

 - Considering comments received during consultation on the draft information paper.